Complete the Missing Half: Augmenting Aggregation Filtering with Diversification for Graph Convolutional Networks: Related Works

 \cite{zhu2020generalizing} proposes edge homophily ratio, which is the fraction of edges that the connected nodes share the same label (\ie{}, intra-class edges).
-Both of these methods do not provide an extension definition on block matrix.
-Thus, they fail to measure the smoothness of the input features and cannot be used to compare the difference of smoothness between the input features and labels.
+Both of these methods do not provide an extension definition on block vector.
+Thus, they fail to measure the smoothness of the input features and cannot be used to compare the difference of smoothness between the input features and labels. \cite{zhao2019pairnorm} proposes row-diff and col-diff to measure the average of all pairwise distances between the node features and the average of pairwise distances between columns of the representation matrix.
+But quantifying pairwise distance is inconsistent with the definition of smoothness introduced in section \ref{sec:introduction} which focuses on measuring the distance between connected nodes. \cite{luan2022revisiting} studies homophily from post-aggregation node similarity perspective. \cite{luan2022we} uses statistical hypothesis testing to detect the effect the edge bias.

 \paragraph{On Addressing Heterophily} Geom-GCN \cite{pei2020geom} uses a geometric aggregation scheme and a bi-level aggregator to capture the information of structural neighborhoods, which can be distant nodes.
 These can efficiently take use of the geometric relationships defined in the latent space.
 H$_2$GCN \cite{zhu2020generalizing} designs ego- and neighbor-embedding separation, aggregation of higher-order neighborhoods, and combination of intermediate representations to generalize the limitation of existing GNNs beyond homophily setting.
 Non-local GNNs \cite{liu2020non} propose a simple and effective non-local aggregation framework with an efficient attention-guided sorting for GNNs.
+CPGNN \cite{zhu2020graph} models label correlations through a compatibility matrix, which is beneficial for heterophilic graphs, and propagates a prior belief estimation into the GNN by using the compatibility matrix.
+FAGCN \cite{bo2021beyond} learns edge-level aggregation weights as GAT \cite{velivckovic2017attention} but allows the weights to be negative, which enables the network to capture high-frequency components in the graph signals.
+GPRGNN \cite{chien2021adaptive} uses learnable weights that can be both positive and negative for feature propagation.
+This allows GPRGNN to adapt to heterophilic graphs and to handle both high- and low-frequency parts of the graph signals.
+BernNet \cite{he2021bernnet} designs a scheme to learn arbitrary graph spectral filters with Bernstein polynomial to address heterophily.

 The aforementioned works design various tricks, trying to take use of multi-hop neighborhood information and capture long-range dependencies with the belief that heterophily problem could be alleviated with the help of the distant nodes.
 Although these methods show some promising results, the effectiveness is limited and do not jump out of the scope of neighborhood aggregation.
 In this paper, We target directly its cause, handling heterophily problem by seeking the distinctiveness between nodes with an additional channel to learn the non-smoothness components.